ardinor/ansible-playbooks/README.md

 - Copies over SSHD config (authorised keys only)
 - Installs and starts NTP
 - Installs EPEL
+- Installs fail2ban and copies config over
+    - SSHD jail
-- Installs fail2ban and copies config over (SSHD jail and a fail2ban jail which monitors fail2ban's log and bans IPs that have already been banned more than 3 times)
+    - fail2ban jail - which monitors fail2ban's log and bans IPs that have already been banned more than 3 times

 ### [nginx](mojibake/roles/nginx/) ###